Testabro/algorithms/README.md

 # algorithms
-Collections of short common algorithms for building reference
+Collections of short common algorithms and data strutures for building reference

 ## Time and Space Complexity